Qiang-1028/qbao1/readme.txt

-h1 with your name
+# Qiang Bao

 a picture of you
-a picture of something that describes you h2 Where are you from?
+a picture of something that describes you
-Tell us where you are from
+## where are you from
+From China, a distant eastern country.
-h2 IT Interests
+## IT Interests
+I am interested in database management
-Tell us what you IT Interests and or skills are h2 Something Interesting About You
+## Something Interesting About You
-Tell us something interesting about you h2 Git-It Badge
+I played basketball very well in high school, but after gaining weight, I rarely play it. h2 Git-It Badge
 Place your Git-It Tutorial badge image here